news-r/gensimr/README.md

 Install the python dependency.

+*Make sure you have a C compiler before installing Gensim, to use the optimized word2vec routines (70x speedup compared to plain NumPy implementation).*

 ``` r
 gensimr::install_gensim()
 ```

 Ideally one should use a virtual environment and pass it to `install_gensim`, only do this once.

 ``` r
 # replace with path of your choice